-Our collections conservation guidance notes and technical papers are informed by science-based evidence and our practical experience within the heritage environment.
-They are available free to download and are listed by subject below.
+Our collections conservation guidance notes and technical papers are informed by science-based evidence and our practical experience.
+They are freely available to download below.
+Technical papers can be found beneath the guidance notes, which are listed by subject.

 - Insect Pests Found in Historic Houses

 A poster illustrating a selection of insect pests most commonly found in historic houses and museums in the UK